By Diego Fernando Moreno

 D) A plastic container used to carry shopping home.

-3) What is the definition of dried spices?
+3) What is the definition of dried

 A) Plants that enhance the flavor of food.